 CIP Capital Improvement Plan - a five to ten year plan outlining capital to store/office.

 City Centre Previously the Genesee Country Mall, the building is now referred to as

-Concourse That portion of the old mall that is considered a walkway from store/office
+Concourse That portion of the old mall that is considered a walkway from store/office highest level of decision making authority.

 Committed Fund